HomeNewsletter IndexView Shopping BarrowRequest the Guide

 • Cut back and transplant deciduous trees and shrubs.

 • Check under cabbage and broccoli leaves for the small yellow eggs of white cabbage butterfly.
 Rubbing the eggs off with your fingers works but is only for the Zen-minded.
-Spray with Dipel to protect young seedlings.
+Spray with Dipel to protect young seedlings or cover young vulnerable seedlings with a Vege Net.

-• In late winter check citrus trees for any sign of bronze orange bug, spray with potassium soap spray or Pest Oil.
+• In late winter check citrus trees for any sign of bronze orange bug, spray with Pyrethrum.
 These bugs can squirt an extremely caustic solution so wear protective gear, especially for the eyes.

 • Gall wasps attack citrus trees and cause swellings in the stems.
 Prune out any affected wood and burn, if possible.